 It’s really that simple.
 Keep in mind that you will have to do this for every post that you want to use the read more tag in, but it is quite simple.

-Unlike the previous guide, excerpts will prove slightly more challenging to set up in WordPress.
+Unlike the previous guide, excerpts will prove slightly more challenging to set up in the Classic editor.
 Keep in mind you only need to do this once and it will be set up for all of your future content.

 An Excerpts text box will now appear under the regular text box.
 This box is completely optional.
 By default, WordPress will use the first 55 characters as the excerpt, but this may not be the best representation of the content.